garima2510/garima2510/README.md

 ## Hi there 👋

-### I am a Cloud Solutions Architect currently working with Microsoft.
+### I am a TOGAF 10.0 Certified Enterprise Architect currently working with Microsoft.
 Few tidbits about me:

 - 🔭 I blog on https://mysharepointlearnings.wordpress.com/ (not frequently) ...
 - 🌱 I use GitHub for random PoC Projects which I don't keep updated ...